hectorcanovas/euclid_documentation/euclid_documentation_hcanovas_v2.rst

 * a two-step approach as detailed in Sect.
 1.6 and 1.7 above is needed.

-* Via ESA Datalabs_ you have direct access to all the Euclid products (including spectra).
-In other words: there is no need to download the spectra and this step can be skip.
+* Downloading of products is not needed when using ESA Datalabs_.

-**Step 1:** First, you need to know the sources that have associated spectra.
-This information is included in the spectra_source table.
-Then, you can retrieve their associate
+**Step 1:** First, it is needed to know the sources that have associated spectra.
+This information is included in the spectra_source table:

   >>> query   = f"SELECT TOP 3 * FROM catalogue.spectra_source"
   >>> results = Euclid.launch_job_async(query).get_results()